 Economic Resilience in Fragile Situations

-This meeting was organised by the OECD and IsDB within the framework of the MENA-OECD Competitiveness Programme.
-It brought together governments, bilateral donors, international organisations and representatives from the private sector and civil society in a collective effort to address the economic challenges faced by MENA countries affected by conflict or fragility.
+This meeting is being organised by the OECD and the German Federal Ministry for Economic Cooperation and Development within the framework of the MENA-OECD Competitiveness Programme.
+It will bring together governments, bilateral donors, international organisations and representatives from the private sector and civil society in a collective effort to address the economic challenges faced by MENA countries affected by conflict or fragility.

 The scale and nature of conflicts in MENA countries during the past decade makes resilience a regional priority.
 Promoting resilience requires addressing short-term issues while providing long-term solutions that can minimise the impact of future shocks.